Farmington Hills Unpaid Wages and Overtime Lawyers

 Michigan Wage and Overtime Laws Summarized

 Several state and federal laws govern workers’ pay.
-These laws set the minimum wage rates and describe how to calculate employee hours worked and handle overtime.
+These laws set the minimum wage rates and describe how to calculate employee hours worked and overtime.

 Federal Wage and Hour Rules

 The Fair Labor Standards Act does not require an employee to work for a certain length of time before being covered by the law.
-Employees are covered by the Fair Labor Standards Act from the start of their employment.
+Employees are covered from the start of their employment.

 Exempt Employees, Independent Contractors, and Worker Misclassification

 Overtime is easy to calculate when an employee earns a straight hourly wage.
 For instance, an employee who receives $30 per hour for their regular work can multiply 30 by 1.5 to calculate that they should receive $45 for each hour of overtime.
-But what happens when an employee receives an annual salary instead of an hourly rate?
+But what happens when an employee gets an annual salary instead of an hourly rate?

 Michigan wage and overtime law also provides overtime pay to certain salaried employees.
 These employees can divide their weekly salary by 40 to determine their hourly rate, then multiply by 1.5 to get their minimum overtime rate.